-All Americans know when a president dies or no longer can serve in the role, the Vice President assumes the duties of the office.
+All Americans know that when a president dies or can no longer serve in the role, the vice president assumes the duties of the office.
 However, history shows us the Constitution of the United States has not always been clear on this issue.

 The first time questions arose about the proper succession was in 1841 upon the death of President William Henry Harrison after holding office for only one month.
 He has the unfortunate distinction of being the first president to pass away in office.

 He developed a severe case of pneumonia after delivering the longest inaugural address in history.
 His oration lasted almost two hours while standing in a snowstorm without a coat.

 Vice President John Tyler was ready to assume the office of the presidency, as dictated by the Constitution.
 Or so he thought!